 I didn't include NYU in the main list because it doesn't offer a dedicated creative writing major, but it's a great school for aspiring writers nonetheless.
 It has one of the most impressive creative writing faculties in the country, and it offers all of the benefits of a Manhattan location.

-How to Pick the Best School for You
+How to Pick the Best School for YOU

-Just because Northwestern is great school doesn't mean that you should set your heart on going there.
+Just because Northwestern is a great school doesn't mean you should set your heart on going there.
 (The football fans are completely terrifying, for one thing.)
 Here are some questions to ask when looking at creative writing programs to help you determine the best school for you.

 Are there courses you’re interested in?